snicker02/Serenity/README.md

 Release Date: January 16, 2026 Engine: Godot 4.x

 🚀 Initial Release
-We are excited to introduce Serenity, a generative art tool designed for creating intricate, Zentangle-inspired patterns.
+We are excited to introduce Serenity, a generative art tool designed for creating intricate patterns.
 This initial version focuses on providing a fluid workflow for drawing, editing, and layering complex geometric designs.

 ✨ Key Features
 Two Distinct Pattern Modes